-The Autosave function will create backup copies of the current project (and/or any overwritten files including .flp, .fst, .zip etc) to the Browser >
+Autosave will create backup copies of the current project (and/or any overwritten files including .flp, .fst, .zip etc) to the Browser >

-NOTE: Only the last 20 saves & or auto saves for all projects that you have been working on are retained.
-The purpose of this system is for emergency recovery of crashed, damaged or
+Maximum - Set the number of saves to retain for all projects that you have been working on.
+Once the maximum is reached, the oldest files will be successively replaced with newer saves.
+The purpose of this system is for emergency recovery of crashed, damaged or incorrectly edited projects.

 Virtual Studio Technology (VST) and Audio Unit (AU, macOS) are software interface standards that allows you to load software synthesizer and effect 'plugins' in FL Studio.
 VST/AU are in addition to the FL Studio 'native' plugin format.
 See the section on Installing Plugins for more details on VST/AU plugins and how to use them.

 NOTE: To perform a fast scan that simply lists installed plugins, deselect 'Scan and verify'.
 This is equivalent to the 'Browser > Plugin database (right-click) > Refresh plugin list (fast scan)' option.